gear-foundation/academy/docs/01-getting-started/getting-started.md

 There are two ways you can configure your development environment.

+## A. Using Gitpod
 The first is to use [Gitpod](https://www.gitpod.io/). **Gitpod** allows developers to launch ready-to-code development environments for their GitHub projects with a single click.

-## Using Gitpod
 You have two options when setting up your coding environment with Gitpod.

-1. Here’s the first option:
+1. Here's the first option:

 - In a browser, navigate to your project in GitHub or GitLab;
-- In the browser’s address bar, prefix the entire URL with `gitpod.io/#` and press <kbd>Enter</kbd>.
+- In the browser's address bar, prefix the entire URL with `gitpod.io/#` and press <kbd>Enter</kbd>.
 It will create a cloud development environment and open up a workspace in VS code;
 - Install the tools required to build smart contracts in Rust.
 Gitpod always comes with the latest Rust toolchain pre-installed using Rust compiler `rustup`.
-Let’s install a nightly version of the toolchain with `rustup`:
+Let's install a nightly version of the toolchain with `rustup`:

     ```
     rustup toolchain add nightly
     ```

-    We’ll need a Wasm compiler to compile our Rust smart contract to Wasm.
-Let’s add it to the toolchain:
+    We'll need a Wasm compiler to compile our Rust smart contract to Wasm.
+Let's add it to the toolchain:

     ```bash
     rustup target add wasm32-unknown-unknown --toolchain nightly